hyperledger-labs/harmonia/docs/adhara/crosschain_interoperability.md

 7. Party B constructs an Ethereum event attestation proof, using it as proof that the follow leg hold was executed on the follower Ethereum network.
 8. Party B executes the crosschain function call on the leading Ethereum network to complete the lead leg which, after successful verification of the proof, executes the lead leg hold.
 Party B receives the cash on the leading Ethereum network.

+Settlement can be started, in the general case, once both holds are in place, by either Party A or Party B.

 ### DvP

 The crosschain Delivery versus Payment (DvP) flows discussed here involve transferring securities on a Corda network while the corresponding payment for the securities takes place on an Ethereum network.